Compare & Save on Your Property Survey Today

 Buying a Listed Building

-If you’re purchasing a listed building, the first thing to know is that you’ll need a surveyor to conduct a Listed Building Survey or Historic Building Survey.
-This is a specialised type of property survey for buildings of historical or architectural importance.
-A chartered surveyor will undertake a Level 3 Building Survey.
-This will highlight any issues or concerns with the property and its structure.
-They may then suggest you have a Structural Survey to asses further structural issues.
+The first thing you’ll need is a surveyor to conduct a Listed Building Survey or Historic Building Survey.
+This is a specialised type of survey for historical or architectural import buildings.
+A chartered surveyor will undertake what is essentially a Level 3 Building Survey.
+The difference is, that they will have specialist knowledge of listed buildings.

 Your conveyancer will also need to conduct essential conveyancing searches.
 These will highlight any environmental issues that can affect the property and surrounding area.
 The issues can include subsidence, flooding, and radon gas levels.
 In the case of listed buildings, your conveyancer may have to carry out extensive searches.